colbyfayock/media-ecommerce-workshop/lessons/03 - Connect and deploy project from GitHub to Netlify.md

 #### Getting Started

 Add a new Netlify site using your new GitHub repository.

+Once you select your repository, Netlify will ask you for some configuration settings, but you'll also notice that Netlify was able to detect it's a Next.js project and will even install the plugin for you.

+Netlify is set up to make deploying Next.js easy, so we don't need to touch any of the configurations, and we can just click Deploy!

 #### Resources
 * [A Step-by-Step Guide: Deploying on Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)